xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-DOCUMENTS   Returns the names of the specified open workbooks
+DOCUMENTS&nbsp;&nbsp;&nbsp;Returns the names of the specified open workbooks

-FILE.DELETE   Deletes a file
+FILE.DELETE&nbsp;&nbsp;&nbsp;Deletes a file

-OPEN   Opens a workbook
+OPEN&nbsp;&nbsp;&nbsp;Opens a workbook

-SET.NAME   Defines a name as a value
+SET.NAME&nbsp;&nbsp;&nbsp;Defines a name as a value

 Return to [top](#E)